xpepermint/mongodb-cron/README.md

 ## Processing Pools

 A job can have a namespace.
 A namespace represents a name of a processing pool or better a work group to which a job belongs to.
-By default a worker processes all documents in a collection, regardless the value of a `namespace` field.
-We can limit the processing to only selected namespaces by setting the `watchedNamespaces` field.
-Note that jobs without the namespace are always included in the list.
+By default workers process all documents in a collection, regardless the value of a `namespace` field.
+We can limit the processing to only the selected namespaces by setting the `watchedNamespaces` field.

 ```js
 let cron = new MongoCron({